isomerpages/gb-assist/pages/solutionrepo/solution725.md

 60% for non-SMEs

 #### Things to Note
-More than or equal to nly licensed travel agents are eligible for support.
+More than or equal to ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.

 =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.